MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.feeds.providers/ifeedprovidermessage_onmessagereceived_1785849108.md

 ## -description

-Raised when the feed's content posts a message using the `window.postMessage` JavaScript method.
+Raised when the feed's content posts a message using the [window.chrome.webview.postMessage](/microsoft-edge/webview2/reference/javascript/webview) JavaScript method.

 ## -parameters